ChernetAsmamaw/Multilingual-File-Manager-Application/README.md

 ### Overview
-This project is a file manager system it integrates essential concepts like databases, i18n, queuing systems, and unit testing in a practical application.
-It provides functionality for file management operations such as unpublishing, retrieving, and deleting files, as well as user authentication and status checks.
+This project is a file manager system that allows users to upload, retrieve, and manage files.
+It is built using Node.js and Express.js, and it uses MongoDB for storing file metadata and user information.
+The application is multilingual and supports English, French, Spanish, and Amharic languages.
+It also uses Redis for caching user sessions and Docker for containerization.
+The project is a good example of an express.js bacquend application as it integrates essential concepts like databases, i18n, queuing systems, and unit testing in a practical application.

 ### Features
 - Check API Status: Endpoint to check the status and statistics of the API.